forta-network/docs/docs/scanner-pools.md

 - Click on the node pool you would like to add a node
 ![My Node Pools List](MyNodePoolsList.png)

-- Make sure you have at least 2,500 FORT staked and click “Add Scan Node”.
-Use the sdk to generate the auth encoded key needed to claim a node into a pool
+- Make sure you have at least 2,500 FORT staked for the new node.
+Click “Add Scan Node”.
+Use the Forta node CLI to generate the scanner authorization token (described [here](scanner-quickstart#register-scan-node)) needed to claim a node into a pool.

 ![Add Scan Node](AddScanNode.png)